webburza/sylius-article-bundle/README.md

 This bundle extends the Sylius e-commerce platform with Article resource, which can be used to publish news, articles, or as a blog.
-It comes with full multilingual support, the ability to group articles into categories and to lists related articles.
+It comes with full multilingual support, the ability to group articles into categories and to list related articles.

 [<img title="Single Article" src="http://i.imgur.com/aFZg03r.png" width="235">](http://i.imgur.com/aFZg03r.png)
 [<img title="Single Article in CMS" src="http://i.imgur.com/oMZ5Z7i.png" width="235">](http://i.imgur.com/oMZ5Z7i.png)